viriditycapital/macro/README.md

 ## TODO

 1. Recession Indicator: instead of doing a lot of work over and over again, we should preprocess it so that we just have a range of dates that are recessions.
 Then we can probably just filter from there

+## Extra

+1. Prevent Node JS from crashing on bad requests